 - Capillary action will cause the cement to run between the two parts and the cement will partially melt the plastic and fuse the parts together.

 - Optionally, once the cement is in the joint, you can press the halves more firmly.
 This will cause some of the melted plastic to run out of the joint line basically filling the resulting seam line.
 If done properly, there’s no need for putty.

-The standard Tamiya Extra Thin can also be used as the traditional cement because it takes longer to evaporate.
+The standard Tamiya Extra Thin can also be used as traditional cement because it takes longer to evaporate.
 But you have to be much quicker than with let’s say the Revell Contacta Cement.

 The Quick Setting Extra Thin Cement cannot be used this way because it evaporates almost instantly giving you no chance to attach the parts where they belong.